Chart Color Schemes

 Dover Heights features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.6% of all households, including 46.0% couples with children, 27.6% couples without children, and 7.8% single parent families.
-Non-family households comprise the remaining 17.4%, with lone person households at 15.3% and group households making up 2.2%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+Non-family households account for the remaining 17.4%, with lone person households at 15.3% and group households comprising 2.2% of the total.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households